poorting/internet.nl_batch_scripts/README.md

 The number between brackets after the domain names is the difference in the total score for that domain (2021Q2) compared to the previous period (2021Q1).

 Green squares mean a 'pass' for a topic (e.g. IPv6), red squares denote a 'fail'.
 A lighter colour square means it changed compared to the previous period.
 So a light green square denotes a 'pass' where the previous period it was a 'fail' (DNSSEC for the first domain in the left example).
-Similarly, a light red square means a 'fail' where the previous period it was a 'pass' (DKIM for the first domain in the right example).
+Similarly, a light red square means a 'fail' where the previous period it was a 'pass' (DKIM for the first three domains in the right example).

 In essence: light green squares are improvements, light red squares are deteriorations.